FabiLochner/Master-Thesis-Automated-Multimodal-Fact-Checking/README.md

 </tr>
 </table>

-This master thesis evaluated the MLLM-based agentic system **DEFAME (Dynamic Evidence-based FAct-checking with Multimodal Experts)** [📄 Paper](https://arxiv.org/abs/2412.10510) on two new datasets, which, in contrast to existing datasets, (a) focus on high-stake contexts where much misinformation is existent, (b) were sourced after the knowledge cutoff of the used MLLM (Gemini 2.0-Flash-Lite; [June 2024](https://storage.googleapis.com/model-cards/documents/gemini-2-flash.pdf)) and (c) contain two new claim types: claims with AI-generated and altered images.
+This master thesis evaluated the MLLM-based agentic system **DEFAME (Dynamic Evidence-based FAct-checking with Multimodal Experts)** [GitHub Repo](https://github.com/multimodal-ai-lab/DEFAME) [📄 Paper](https://arxiv.org/abs/2412.10510) on two new datasets, which, in contrast to existing datasets, (a) focus on high-stake contexts where much misinformation is existent, (b) were sourced after the knowledge cutoff of the used MLLM (Gemini 2.0-Flash-Lite; [June 2024](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-0-flash-lite)) and (c) contain two new claim types: claims with AI-generated and altered images.

 The thesis contributes to the literature of automated multimodal fact-checking by:
 1. creating the Gaza-Israel dataset and Ukraine-Russia dataset that cover four claim